22 Accommodations & Modifications for Students with Disabilities

 An accommodation gives the student an alternative or more effective way of learning the material.

 A modification is a reduction in the amount of material or a change to the material itself.

 Here are some more examples:

-There are many reasons why a child might benefit from modifications or accommodations such as difficulty focusing, difficulty sitting still, anxiety or depression, learning difficulties, etc.; however, in each case, the specific difficulties need to be related to the disability the child has.
+There are many reasons why a child might benefit from modifications or accommodations such as difficulty focusing, trouble sitting still, seizures, anxiety or depression, learning difficulties, etc.

 What is a 504 Plan?